bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

-Overall, we can see that there are always excuses to avoid peformance optimization.
+Overall, we can see that there are always excuses to avoid performance optimization.
 At the end it comes to the same conclusion, performance matters, but it has it consequences.
 Mainly that it's hard to achieve, takes time and might impact readability.

 So, how to approach this topic?